Arizona vs. Florida Atlantic Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 - Computer Predicted Total: 155.8

-Arizona has a 9-1-0 record against the spread this season compared to Florida Atlantic, who is 8-3-0 ATS.
-In terms of hitting the over, games involving the Wildcats are 4-6-0 and the Owls are 6-5-0.
+Arizona is 9-1-0 against the spread this season compared to Florida Atlantic's 8-3-0 ATS record.
+The Wildcats are 4-6-0 and the Owls are 6-5-0 in terms of going over the point total.

 Bet on this or any college basketball matchup at BetMGM